hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

     data.datasetCount = (input.bytes.length - 2) / data.datasetLength;

     if(!Number.isInteger(data.datasetCount)) {
-      errors.push("Error: datasetLength is not a whole number!");
+      errors.push("Error: datasetCount is not a whole number!");
     }

     for (const [key, value] of Object.entries(byteIndices[deviceType])) {